MCP Server Deployment

 Replace

 YOUR_PROJECTandYOUR_SAwith your GCP project ID and service account email.
-The--session-affinityflag is critical for MCP session routing — without it, subsequent JSON-RPC requests may land on a different instance and receive a404 Session not founderror.
+The--session-affinityflag is critical for MCP session routing — without it, subsequent JSON-RPC requests may land on a different instance and receive400 Unknown session ID.

 - No additional infrastructure needed beyond the existing PostgreSQL instance (for